Security Service Federal Credit Union: Mergers and acquisitions

 Initiated by other credit unions and the National Credit Union Administration (NCUA), mergers and acquisitions have assisted in the expansion of the Security Service Federal Credit Union field of membership.
 These mergers are also responsible for the credit union’s entry into the Colorado and Utah markets.
 A merger with the Fort Carson Federal Credit Union in 1980 brought Security Service to Colorado Springs, Colorado.
 In December 2010, the NCUA approved the credit union’s offer to assume Salt Lake City's Beehive Credit Union's assets, making its first presence in the cities of Salt Lake City, Provo, Riverton, Sandy, South Jordan and St. George, Utah.
 Since 1974, Security Service has merged and acquired 21 credit unions located in Texas, Colorado and Utah.

 Membership

-Security Service Federal Credit Union offers more than 2,600 ways to qualify for membership.
-Through various fields of membership, individuals who live, work, worship, attend school, volunteer, or have a business located in Texas, Colorado or Utah may qualify for membership.
+Individuals who live, work, worship, attend school, volunteer, or have a business located in Texas, Colorado, or Utah may qualify for membership.
 Individuals living in other states may qualify for membership through approved Texas and Colorado consumer councils.
-Additionally, a family or household member of an existing member may also qualify for membership.
+A family or household member of an existing member may also qualify for membership.